The 20 Best Monoclonal Gammopathy of Undetermined Significance (MGUS) Doctors Near Me in New Castle, PA

 Offers Telehealth

 David Shober is a primary care provider, practicing in Family Medicine in New Castle, Pennsylvania.
 Dr. Shober is rated as an Experienced provider by MediFind in the treatment of Monoclonal Gammopathy of Undetermined Significance (MGUS).
-His top areas of expertise are Familial Hypertension, Hypertension, Glucocorticoid-Remediable Aldosteronism, and Peptic Ulcer.
+He is also highly rated in 66 other conditions, according to our data.
+His clinical expertise encompasses Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Peptic Ulcer.

 Learn about our expert tiers